Are Legacy Browsers Worth Supporting?

 - BrowserHacks (BH) to find technical solutions to specific browser errors.

-While the actual data is business critical and classified a few interesting highlights can be shared from June 2019.
+While the actual data is classified a few interesting highlights can be shared from June 2019.
 Revenue weighted data can't be shared.

 Operating systems by visits